-The Bank has established a Policy on Individual Accountability and Conduct to foster a strong culture of responsibility and ethical behaviour to safeguard the interests of our customers and the Bank.
+The Bank has established an Individual Accountability and Conduct Policy to foster a strong culture of responsibility and ethical behaviour to safeguard the interests of the Bank and our customers.
 The policy seeks to promote the individual accountability of senior managers, strengthen oversight of MRP and reinforce standards of proper conduct among all our colleagues.
-It sets out the guiding principles on the importance of the roles of senior managers, MRP and colleagues from a risk perspective, the identification criteria for senior managers and MRP and the governance framework and standards of conduct for all colleagues.
+It sets out the guiding principles on the importance of the roles of senior managers, MRP and colleagues from a risk perspective, the identification criteria for senior managers and MRP, and the governance framework and standards of conduct for all colleagues.